ringo/ringojs/README.txt

 Helma Shell
 ===========

-To start the Helma shell run the following command in a shell window:
+To start the interactive Helma shell start run.jar without a script file:

-    java -jar shell.jar
+    java -jar run.jar

 This starts the Helma shell with the current directory in its module path.
 The module path is the list of places Helma looks for scripts when asked to import something.
 It should contain your application directory.
 Helma always adds the modules directory to the end of the module path.

-You can also specify one or more script directories in the command line that will be added to the shell's module path:
+You can also start the interactive Helma shell when running a script using the -i or --interactive flag:

-    java -jar shell.jar demo/
+    java -jar run.jar -i ./dir/script.js

-You can also pass a script file.
-The file will be immediately evaluated before entering shell mode, and its containing directory will be added to the module path.
+This will add the script's parent directory to the module path (in this case "./dir", run the script, then start the shell.

 Helma Runtime
 =============

-The command line syntax for the Helma Runtime is similar to that of the Shell, except that you use run.jar instead of shell.jar.
-If you pass a Javascript file as first argument, Helma will evaluate the file and try to invoke function main() on it.
+The run a script with Helma, simply pass it as an argument to run.jar:

     java -jar run.jar somepath/mainfile.js

-If you pass a directory instead of a string file, Helma will look for a file called "main.js" in the given directory and use that as main script file.

-You can also add any number of additional script directories on the command line that will be added to the Helma module path.
+If you run a script that is contained in Helma's module path you can also use the simpler abstract module name instead of the file name:

+    java -jar run.jar helma.unittest

+Helma takes the first command line argument after run.jar that does not start with a "-" as script name.
+Everything coming after the script name is passed to the script as argument.

+   java -jar run.jar [option] ... [file] [arg] ...

 Helma Web Framework
 ===================